zmanian/gaia/spec.md

 the coins.

 When unbonding is initiated, delegator shares are immediately removed from the candidate.
-In the unbonding queue - the fraction of all historical slashings on that validator are recorded (StartSlashRatio).
+In the unbonding queue - the rational of all historical slashings on that validator are recorded (StartSlashRatio).
 When this queue reaches maturity if that total slashing applied is greater on the validator then the difference (amount that should have been slashed from the first validator) is